-The average apparel brand spends more than 15 hours per week managing product specs across email threads, shared drives, and spreadsheets.
+The average apparel brand spends more than 15 hours a week managing specs across email, shared drives, and spreadsheets.
 Styles get lost in revision chains.
 Factories produce the wrong colorway because someone sent v4 instead of v7.
-A missed deadline cascades into a delayed season.
+Specifically, this is the exact gap that fashion PLM software is built to close.
 Sound familiar?

-There’s a category of software built specifically to fix this: fashion PLM.
-The global Fashion Apparel PLM software market reached $2.24 billion in 2024 and is growing at 12% annually (Verified Market Reports, 2025), which tells you something about how many brands are finally making the switch.
+The global Fashion Apparel PLM software market reached $2.24 billion in 2024 (Verified Market Reports, 2025).
+Additionally, it’s growing at 12% annually.
+In other words, brands are finally making the switch, at scale.

-This guide covers everything: what fashion PLM actually is, what it does, how it compares to ERP and other tools, who needs it, and what to look for when choosing a platform.
-By the end, you’ll know whether your brand needs one — and what to do next.
+This guide covers what fashion PLM software is and how it compares to ERP.
+It also covers which platforms are worth evaluating and who needs one.
+By the end, you’ll know what to do next.

 Key Takeaways